-Illinois Bone & Joint Data Breach Settlement 2026
+Illinois Bone and Joint Institute Data Breach Settlement (Closed)

 Illinois Bone and Joint Institute, LLC (IBJI), one of the largest independent orthopedic practices in Illinois, has agreed to a $4,000,000 settlement to resolve a class action lawsuit over a 2024 data breach.
 The case is Redman v.
 Illinois Bone and Joint Institute, LLC, pending in the Circuit Court of Cook County, Illinois.